 If you think better, you’ll feel better.
 If you feel better, you’ll do better.

-Here are five free tips to building a life without limits that can aid you in eliminating barriers that may be holding you back from achieving even greater business and personal success.
+Here are five free tips to building a better version of yourself that can aid you in eliminating barriers that may be holding you back from achieving even greater business and personal success.
 These are just a few of the nearly 60 tips found in the first course (of five) of our online, video-based, self-paced, easy-to-follow Success Empowerment Program.

 1. Value who you are